Home–School Literacy Connections: The Perceptions of African American and Immigrant ESL Parents in Two Urban Communities

 Purpose/Objective/Research Question/Focus of Study: This research examined parent perceptions of school-to-home literacy initiatives intended to encourage particular literacy practices in the homes of families living in two predominantly poor urban communities served by underperforming schools; specifically, How do African American and immigrant ESL parents living in these two urban communities experience various school-to-home literacy initiatives?
 These groups of urban parents were interviewed because they and their children are especially likely to be targeted by family literacy initiatives.
 The study focused on school-to-home literacy practices that attempted to influence literacy in the home because these are the most common instantiations of family literacy.

+Population/Participants/Subjects: The participants included 18 African American and 14 immigrant ESL parents living in two large urban centers in the northeastern United States.
 Research Design: Open-ended, qualitative interviews were conducted with the participants to elicit parents’ perceptions of school-to-home literacy practices.
 Interviews ranged from 30 to 60 minutes in length and were conducted by two doctoral students trained by the author.

 Data Collection and Analysis: Interviews were audiotaped, transcribed, and, if necessary, translated into English.
 Based on multiple readings of the data, several core themes were identified that were the focus of the data analysis.
 Data were analyzed through a process called modified analytic induction to develop a “loose descriptive theory” of how these urban parents experienced school-to-home literacy initiatives.